| Mexico

 (LPG).
 Mexico was the destination for 44% of U.S. exports of motor gasoline

 in 2013, although imports from the United States have declined since 2011.
+In 2013, Mexico exported 182,000 bbl/d of refined petroleum products.
+The

 United States imported 68,000 bbl/d of that total, most of which was